royby12/homebridge-http-tasmota-sprinkler/README.md

 # homebridge-http-tasmota-sprinkler

+This plugin create a Sprinkler/ Fuscet Object in Homekit.
-This plugin rely on Tasmota Pulsetime function to reduce the dependency of shutdown by API
+It rely on Tasmota Pulsetime function for the Timer (to reduce the dependency of shutdown by API).

 JSON Config: